Memorial High School (Eau Claire, Wisconsin)

 Memorial High School is a public high school in Eau Claire, Wisconsin that serves grades 9 through 12.
-It is one of three high schools in the Eau Claire Area School District.
+It is one of two public high schools in the Eau Claire Area School District.
+The school's mascot is Old Abe, and its school colors are purple and white.

+History

+Memorial High School first opened in 1957.

+Following a 2022 referendum, Memorial began various renovations projects in June 2024.
+This included replacing a grass football field with a turf one, including seating and lighting.
+It also included auditorium, music rooms, and cafeteria renovations.

 Academics

+Dual credit classes are offered for various business, family and consumer science, agriculture, technology, and engineering courses.
+These classes are taught at Memorial but are transcribed with Chippewa Valley Technical College classes, giving students college credits.

 Advanced Placement (AP) classes are offered in English, art, music, science, social sciences, and math.
 About half of Memorial students take AP classes.

 Music

 Memorial has two competitive show choirs, the mixed-gender Old Abe Show Choir and the women's-only Eagle Show Choir.
 The school hosts a show choir competition, Winterfest, which takes place on the first weekend of February each year.

-Memorial also has three orchestras, the Entry Level Orchestra, the Concert Orchestra and the Old Abe Orchestra.
+Memorial also has four orchestras, the Entry Level Orchestra, the Concert Orchestra, the Chamber Orchestra, and the Old Abe Orchestra.
 The orchestras play in various events all throughout the year.

 Athletics

-Memorial belongs to the Big Rivers Conference for athletics.
+Memorial competes in WIAA District 3, and is a Division 1 member of the Big Rivers Conference for athletics.

 It has teams in football, cross country, soccer, golf, swimming and diving, tennis, volleyball, basketball, gymnastics, hockey, wrestling, baseball, softball, and track and field.
 The boys' hockey team won state championships in 2008 and 2013.
 The girls' cross country team won back-to-back state championships in 2014 and 2015.